ibm-cloud-docs/cis/faq.md

 {: #port-range-edge-traffic}

 When the proxy is enabled, traffic is routed through the Cloudflare network to the origin server.
 This traffic can originate from any port within the range of `1024-65535`.
 When configuring Network Access Control Lists (ACLs) for your environment, ensure that both ingress and egress traffic from this port range is allowed.

+## How does CIS handle clock synchronization?
+{: #clock-synchronization}

+To meet ISO 27001 requirements, all relevant systems must synchronize with a unified time source.
+IBM {{site.data.keyword.cis_short_notm}} ensures clock synchronization across its infrastructure by using Network Time Protocol (NTP) servers. {{site.data.keyword.cis_short_notm}} uses the following internal NTP servers:

+* `time.adn.networklayer.com`
+* `time.service.networklayer.com`

+## How does CIS handle traffic scrubbing?
+{: #traffic-scrubbing}

+{{site.data.keyword.cis_short_notm}} uses its 388 Tbps global edge network to mitigate high-volume DDoS attacks without scrubbing centers.
+Attacks are analyzed and blocked at the edge, near the source.
+Only protected traffic (clean requests and responses) is billed.
+Malicious traffic is excluded.

+## What network does CIS use for global traffic and health checks?
+{: #anycast-network}

+{{site.data.keyword.cis_short_notm}} runs its data plane on Cloudflare’s global Anycast network, which spans hundreds of cities worldwide.
+This network ensures fast, reliable traffic routing and DDoS mitigation.

+Health check requests originate from this distributed network, so the available regions for health checks are based on the [Cloudflare Global Anycast Network](https://www.cloudflare.com/network/){: external}.

+## How does CIS provide cost protection?
+{: #cost-protection}

+{{site.data.keyword.cis_short_notm}} does not meter or bill for traffic that is blocked as part of DDoS mitigation, firewall, or rate limiting.
+Only requests that are passed through the {{site.data.keyword.cis_short_notm}} network to the origin destination incur charges or usage.

+{{site.data.keyword.cis_short_notm}} also helps keep egress bandwidth charges from your origin under control by only passing along good requests that the origin needs to respond to.
+All {{site.data.keyword.cis_short_notm}} plans offer unlimited and unmetered mitigation of DDoS attacks.
+You are never charged for attack traffic, and there’s no penalty or chargeback for traffic spikes caused by attacks.